 A key aim of this research and this tool is to enable anyone to analyse privacy in iOS apps without relying on jailbreaks or the circumvention of copyright protections.
 These were issues that held back iOS research in the past.

 Unfortunately, Apple currently encrypts every app downloaded from the App Store with its FairPlay DRM.
 The circumvention of this DRM might be illegal in some jurisdictions and is thus not done by this tool.
+This is one of the key innovations behind this work, and has been published in the highly renowed and selective Proceedings on Privacy Enhancing Technologies in 2022.

 We never collect personal data.
 It's yours.
 This website is operated by For Goodness' Sake Ltd, a non-profit research organisation under English law.